 “Pack out what you pack in” is a common motto for campers, but what does it look like when applied to a whole prefab wooden home?
-This residence may look massive, but it is built with a kit-of-parts approach that makes it possible to take it apart and move it in the future as needed.
+This beach house on stilts may look massive, but it is built with a kit-of-parts approach that makes it possible to take it apart and move it in the future as needed.

 The plan is open on each floor, and oriented toward the bay beyond – raising it up on stilts both protects it from the potential of rising water while lofting it to take maximum advantage of the views.